Tests and procedures used to diagnose blepharitis include:

 What you can do in the meantime

-As you wait for your appointment, you may find some relief from eye irritation by gently washing your eyelids a few times each day.
+While waiting for your appointment, you might find relief from eye irritation by gently washing your eyelids a few times each day.
 To wash your eyelids:

 - Apply a warm washcloth to your closed eyelids for up to five minutes.